 This is the summary of the SWCTWeather official forecast for the winter.
-This basic summary is just meant to give a first glimpse into expected conditions of the winter, with many more details coming in future posts.
+This basic summary is just meant to give a first glimpse into expected conditions of the winter, with the actual details provided in the Premium Winter Forecast, on sale now.
 The winter forecast is created through a number of statistical forecasts, indicators, and correlations, stemming primarily from climatological factors such as pacific ocean temperatures, stratospheric winds, and the like.
 We combine these weaker correlations to attempt to find an overall view of the most probable winter conditions.
 Of course, with any number of variables in every season, it is impossible to predict with complete accuracy any scenario.
 Using climate variables, we can essentially find what is more likely every winter season, and come to some broad conclusions regarding individual variables.
 We then combine these broader conclusions with different random observations throughout the historical data sets we use to find the general trends published.

 This year, we are publishing a slightly modified version of the winter forecast: we are giving a probability of different various snowfall amounts and temperature differentials based on our observed trends.
 We will list the latest official forecast here, and then give an explanation as to what drove some of the forecast.
-However, since this is just the basic summary, we will just provide a general overview of our thoughts, and the in-depth technical analysis will come later.
+However, since this is just the basic summary, we will just provide a general overview of our thoughts, and the in-depth technical analysis is available for the half-off price of $24.99.

 Less than 10 inches of snow: 15%